maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ## Introduction

-This document serves as the definition of our coding standards for source files of the Spring framework.
-It is primarily intended to the Spring team but can be used as a reference by contributors.
+This document serves as the definition of our coding standards for source files of the Spring Framework.
+It is primarily intended to the Spring Framework team but can be used as a reference by contributors.

 The structure of this document is based on the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) reference and is **an ongoing process**.